FAC6/starthere/README.md

 In contrast, the overwhelming majority of our recent Summer cohort are working as developers and over half are still part of the setup here and working freelance.
 Average freelance rates are increasing, too.

 We now run a recruitment agency for both permanent and contract staff, which for the first time since we started at the beginning of the year is allowing us to pay the rent directly from income.
-Directors’ salaries will hopefully follow before then end of the year.
+Directors’ salaries will hopefully follow before the end of the year.

 A couple of our more experienced alumni have set up their own company and are now employing more recent graduates, through our agency, on a freelance basis.